Create A Weekly Cleaning Schedule For Your Home

 Flexibility and Adjustments

-Remember that your weekly cleaning schedule should be flexible and adjustable based on your needs and priorities.
+That said, sometimes you need to be flexible.
+Your weekly cleaning schedule should be adjustable based on your needs and priorities and special things that are happening.

 Life can get busy, and unexpected events may arise, causing you to deviate from your original schedule.
 Don’t beat yourself up over it.